Future faculty and librarians

-In a strong showing across the board, UVic racked up top-three finishes in eight of the 14 key performance indicators used by Maclean’s for its 2016 rankings.
+In a strong showing across the board, UVic racked up top-three finishes in seven of the 14 key performance indicators used by Maclean's for its 2016 rankings.

 Maclean's comprehensive category comprises the 15 Canadian universities that combine a significant amount of research activity with a wide range of programs at the undergraduate and graduate level, including professional degrees.

 UVic has been named a Canadian Re$earch Infosource "Research University of the Year" for 12 of the past 14 years.
 This designation indicates that UVic "demonstrates superior achievement in earning research income and in publishing research in leading scientific journals."

 In the most recent Re$earch Infosource decade-in-review summary of Canada's research universities, UVic outscored all other comprehensive universities in two out of three measures of research performance from 1999-2009.